Jump to accessibility statement Skip to content

 4. Set small, achievable goals

 Healthy habits are an amazing way to form good routines and all-round better wellbeing.
-For example, if you enjoy reading but can’t find the time, can you challenge yourself to read 2 pages a day?
-Or if you know you need to drink more water, why not set yourself a goal of drinking a whole glass when you wake up?
-This could be applied to studying too, like setting yourself a small goal of 30 minutes of revising/reading per day.
+For example, if you enjoy reading but can’t find the time, can you challenge yourself to read two pages a day?
+Or, if you know you need to drink more water, why not set yourself a goal of drinking a whole glass when you wake up?
+This could be applied to studying too, like setting yourself a small goal of 30 minutes of revising or reading per day.

 5. Take breaks

-Working or studying relentlessly isn’t good for anyone.
-You must prioritise breaks, whether that be a 5-minute break from studying or turning your laptop off at 5pm and switching off for the evening.
+Working or studying relentlessly isn’t good for anyone and you should prioritise breaks, whether that be a five minute break from studying or turning your laptop off at 5pm and switching off for the evening.
 Breaks have been shown to have a positive effect on our productivity and wellbeing as it enables us to switch off and recharge our minds.

 Three students sitting at a table in a cafe chatting and laughing